 [7.
 Deleted by No. 58 of 2010 s.
 133.]

-8. Pastoral companies
+8. Certain pastoral companies

 (1) This clause applies to and in relation to each pastoral company in respect of which an exemption granted under section 11 of the Banking Act 1959 of the Parliament of the Commonwealth, or that Act as amended from time to time, is in force, and in respect of which the Secretary of the Land Agents Supervisory Committee under the repealed Act 4 certifies that the company was an approved applicant within the meaning of that Act and by reason thereof was a licensee under that Act immediately preceding the appointed day 3 and consequently its licence has been continued under clause 7.